IcaliaLabs/pager-api/README.md

 end
 ```

-With `pager_api` is really easy to achieve just by:
+With `pager_api` it is really easy to achieve the above by:

 ```ruby
 class UsersController < ApplicationController